 The Practical Side of Engineering

 Numbers are exact, and engineering is full of numbers.
 The world, on the other hand is imprecise and full of all sorts of anomalies.
 Where does that leave engineering?
-Or, more to the point, how do we integrate practical engineering to fill the gap?
+Is it relevant?

 Stimulating The Thought

 This article comes from a question about engineering simulation (FEA) and resolving the pretty pictures with a practical application.
 For this individual, the simulation of a trailer frame shows one material thickness, but advice from fabricators said much more is required.
-To their credit, they ask questions, which is a fantastic way to learn.

 Theory Versus Practical Engineering